anno-mods/shared-resources/README.md

 ## Contribution Guide

-Shared mods in this repository may be by many others.
+Shared mods in this repository may be used by many others.
 Strict rules are needed to not harm them:

 - No modifications that change vanilla gameplay.
 - Modifications that will be seen by all players (e.g. pools) have to include all translations.